Download the monorepo

 On Litecoin regtest, the halving period is set to infinity.
 This makes it possible to run a large number of tests without having to restart the node.

-Fund the Wallet
+Fund a Wallet

 In regtest mode, you can fund a wallet with the following commands.